Be-Secure/BeSLab/README.md

 #### Method 1.
 Using the Jupyter notebook

-1. Login to the dedicated machine for this BeSLab instance.
+1. Login to the dedicated machine for this BeSLab instance and switch to sudo user.
 2. Install python and pip on the server.
     ```
+    sudo apt-get update; apt-get upgrade -y
     sudo apt-get -y install python3-pip
     ```
 3. Install Jupyter Notebook.